adityagoel28/adityagoel28/README.md

 <!-- # Hello, folks! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px"> -->

 My name is Aditya Goel 😄.
 I am currently pursuing Data Science and Artificial Intelligence(DSAI) as a part of my B.Tech.
-I am very much interested in web development, both front end and back-end.
+I am very much interested in full-stack development.
-I have built a functional <b> Hotel Booking website </b> during my first year group project.
-Even after the course evaluation, I add some extra features to the website. <br>
+I have built many full-stack websites till now.
+I have also explored the vast field of Data Sciene and Machine Learning.<br>
-I am also interested in ethical hacking and also practices that from time to time. <br> I am currently learning Javascript.
+I am also interested in ethical hacking and also practices that from time to time. <br>

 ![](https://komarev.com/ghpvc/?username=adityagoel28)
 ## ✉️ Find me on: